 - Retail – when a business sells goods or services directly to consumers for personal use, as opposed to them reselling to another party.
 Think of buying a phone from Apple, ordering a pair of shoes from Adidas, or hiring someone from Lawn Guru to mow your lawn.

 - Dropshipping – merchants don’t have to keep inventory themselves.
-The seller purchases an item from a third-party supplier, who ships the item directly to the buyer. to Easy management and low capital are some of the reasons why many small businesses have adopted this model.
+The seller purchases an item from a third-party supplier, who ships the item directly to the buyer.
+Easy management and low capital are some of the reasons why many small businesses have adopted this model.
 Examples of dropshipping suppliers include Megagoods and Sunrise Wholesale.

 - Crowdfunding – this requires encouraging people to fund a new business or product in exchange for a reward.
-The reward may be a small gift, monetary interest, or the company stock.
+The reward may be a small gift, monetary interest, or company stock.
 Some examples of crowdfunding platforms are GoFundMe and Kickstarter.

 2. Business to Business (B2B)

 In the B2B model, both participants are business entities.
 Typically, this transaction happens when a business needs to source materials to create products.